amandaleee/developer-interview-questions/README.md

 * How much paid time off is given?
 What's the process for getting that approved?
 * Can I see [and hear] where I'll be doing my work?

+## Remote work

+Working from home presents a set of challenges that working in an office does not.
+Here are some questions that can help you find out about these challenges.
+Be wary if the hiring manager is surprised by any of these questions.

+* What are the expectations for those who work remotely?
+* Are there certain hours that remote workers are expected to work?
+* What is the "home time zone" for the company?
+* What hardware or software am I expected to have at home?
+Will the company provide it?
+* What network connectivity will I need?
+Will I need anything special, like a static IP?
+* Do people work all over, or is it expected that "working remote" means "at your home"?
+* How are meetings handled?
+Conference calls?
+* How do you do day-to-day collaboration?
+Slack?
+Hangouts?
+* What percentage of the company is remote?
+Are we all remote, or am I going to be one of the few outsiders?
+* Will there be face-to-face get-togethers at the home office?
+How often and for how long?
+* How are non-team issues handled, like if I have a problem for HR?

 ## Permissions/do you trust me with equipment and stuff

 * Will I get SSH access to your servers?